 - Keep other pets in separate rooms, particularly if you have a predatory cat

-Screeching isn’t a pleasant sound, so it’s only natural that you’ll want to minimize the noise as much as possible.
-Don’t ignore it, as screeching is a serious sound that indicates something’s significantly wrong.
+Screeching isn’t a pleasant sound, so you’ll want to minimize the noise.
+Don’t ignore it.

 Why Do Parrots Hiss?

 Hissing is one of the most common angry parrot noises.
 Parrots only hiss when they feel threatened.
 The sound has similar origins to squawking and screeching as similar triggers cause it.
 Hissing signifies your parrot’s feeling stressed.

 Several things can cause hissing, including:

 - Unfamiliar or unwelcome objects in the cage

 - Being touched when it’s not in the mood